 Ferrets with ARF caused by obstruction of the urethra typically strain as they attempt to urinate and seem very painful.
 Pets with ARF due to rupture of the bladder may not show signs of straining to urinate.
 ARF often is fatal unless managed quickly.
 Even with intensive management, ARF is a very serious disorder and often is fatal.

 Diagnostic tests are needed to recognize acute kidney failure and exclude other diseases.
-Tests may include: Complete medical history specifically questioning recent surgery or anesthesia, exposure to drugs toxic to the kidneys and previous illnesses
+Tests may include:

 In a few cases, additional tests may be recommended:

 Treatment for ARF may include one or more of the following: